College of Liberal Arts & Sciences

 Are you interested in using science to understand and address environmental problems?
 The Environmental Sciences major emphasizes hands-on training, with options to survey many fields of science or specialize in one of four "tracks": Biology, Chemistry, Geology, or Hydrology.
 This degree prepares students for careers or graduate study in varied and rapidly growing fields such as ecology, wildlife management, hazards assessment, hydrology, natural resource management, geochemistry, soil conservation, or aqueous chemistry.

 Do you wonder how the Earth works?
 Do you want to apply your favorite science to the Earth?
-Geoscience is the applicaiton of all sciences to the Earth.
+Geoscience is the application of all sciences to the Earth.
 Geophysics, geochemistry, & geobiology are just a few of the disciplines that make up Geoscience.
 This degree prepares students for careers in environmental services/environmental engineering, mineral and resource industries, natural resource positions, government jobs, or further study in graduate school.

 Are you a future-driven thinker wondering how to protect the Earth while also providing for the demands of a growing population?
 The Sustainability Certificate offers students a broad understanding of human and environmental systems and the complex interactions between them.
-Adding the certificate to any major will prepare you with knowlege and skills to address some of the most pressing issues of our time.
+Adding the certificate to any major will prepare you with knowledge and skills to address some of the most pressing issues of our time.

 Students currently enrolled at The University of Iowa wishing to declare the major or minor can contact the department or the registrars office at: